joeymhills/CSC--477--Project/README.md

-# Heart disease machine learning model
+# Heart Disease Machine Learning Model

 This is a machine learning model intended as a non-invasive pre-screening tool for the presence of heart disease in a patient.